 Omicron paled and knelt down beside Francis.
 “Darling, I still haven’t finished working on the west side yet.
 I still don’t have all the locations of the Campanas bases and—”

 The commissario stared bullets into Omicron.
 He was sweating bullets too.

 “The longer we leave it, the more it will fester,” Francis said, placing a hand on her arm.
-“As we speak, these organizations are continuing to ship out these conductors and children are continuing to suffer.
+“As we speak, these organizations are still shipping out these conductors and children are still suffering.
 We’ve become complacent.
 We can’t bide our time any longer.
 It’s a cost-benefit analysis.
 We have more to lose the more we wait.”
 He moved his hand to her cheek.
 “You will have to move up your schedule, Omicron.”

 Iota bounced on the heels of her feet.

 “Since we’re in a city of indulgence,” Theta said, rising to a stand, “we should have a proper memorial for Omega.
 We should let this city know we’re here and why we’re here and what they’ve done.”
 He nodded at Iota, and there was a glint in his eye.
 “You can contact all of those ‘recruits’ that you’ve been gathering in the city, Iota.
 From the Campanas to the Romanos to the common people who have chosen to follow us.
 The directions are simple.
 Use my gates to plant the conductors at the vitae reservoirs and the points we’ve agreed on.
 Evacuate the children and those you deem innocent.”

 “And condemn those who profit from any form of conductor use and conductor trade.”

 Iota nodded, beaming.

 “Let’s have a proper eulogy,” Francis said before inclining his head towards one of the executives.
 “Mr. Etoile, rest assured.
 Your time will come soon.
 You will be our first example.”